-Jason Doherty, Ph.D., Director of the Concierge Service for Entrepreneurs, oversees the Concierge Service for Entrepreneurs business development program at the Frank Hawkins Kenan Institute of Private Enterprise.
-In this role, he works closely with university researchers to provide assistance in evaluating the commercial potential of high-impact technologies and guidance on new venture creation.
-Jason has over a decade of life sciences research experience in academic and federal labs and nearly five years of experience in technology commercialization and entrepreneurship.
+Jason Doherty, Ph.D., Director of the Startup Consulting Program at the Frank Hawkins Kenan Institute of Private Enterprise provides program oversight and mentorship to university faculty, students, entrepreneurs, and startups.
+In this role, he manages teams of MBA students who serve as consultants to university researchers and provide assistance in evaluating the commercial potential of high-impact technologies and guidance on commercialization through licensing and new venture creation.
+Jason has over a decade of life sciences research experience in academic and federal labs and over five years of experience in technology commercialization and entrepreneurship.
 As a business incubation professional, Jason has provided technical assistance to over 100 researchers and entrepreneurs and a variety of support services for over 50 early-stage ventures.
-Jason received his Ph.D. in Molecular and Cellular Pathology from UNC-Chapel Hill and a BS in Biological Sciences from North Carolina State University.
+Jason received his Ph.D. in Molecular and Cellular Pathology from UNC-Chapel Hill and a B.Sc. in Biological Sciences from North Carolina State University.

 Noel Greis, Ph.D., Director, Digital Enterprise and Innovation, is an expert in global logistics and supply chain management and has won numerous awards for her research on logistics, global operations strategy, technology management, and technology commercialization.
 Her recent work targets logistics and sourcing in emerging markets around the world, including offshoring and outsourcing issues.
 Greis currently is partnering with Tsinghua University in Beijing to address issues of U.S.-China trade and is co-director of the UNC-Tsinghua Center for Logistics and Economic Development.